A video with short clips of various performances from the project Exchange Rate: 2008.

-On November 4th, Exchange Rate: 2008, in partnership with Trade&Row’s Campaign Trial: The Election in Action series, produced a grand evening full of performative punditry, raucous referendums and live coverage of election night activities world-wide.
-The contemporary use of performance directions recalls Fluxus scores, Happenings and mail art of the 1950’s-70’s, but contains present day reverberations of mass communication and social networking through emails, text-messaging, blogs, video streaming, etc. As the world watched US citizens elect a new leader through the mass media, a local and international audience watched artists exchange and perform in response to the election campaigns.
+On November 4th, Exchange Rate: 2008 produced a grand evening full of performative punditry, raucous referendums and live coverage of election night activities world-wide.
+The usage of performance directions recalls Fluxus scores, Happenings and mail art of the 1950’s-70’s, but contained present day reverberations of mass communication and social networking through emails, text-messaging, blogs, video streaming, etc. As the world watched US citizens elect a new leader through the mass media, a local and international audience watched artists exchange and perform in response to the election campaigns.
 This series of performances engaged and affected this seemingly impenetrable stage of the international political arena.

 “Exchange Rate: 2008 was meant to provide a platform for a different set of concerns about this election.
 It was structured to generate conversation and collaboration among artists around the globe.
 My hope was that it would provide an opportunity for a deepening and widening of the conversation about the election than the one playing out in the mainstream media coverage.” -Elana Mann